Rajawali/Rajawali/CONTRIBUTING.md

 * Source code format is hygienic
   * No trailing or inconsistent whitespace.
   * No exceptionally long lines.
-  * Consistent placement of brackets
+  * Consistent placement of brackets.
   * ...etc.
   * _Hint: Use Eclipse's auto-formatter on affected files (but please use a separate commit)._
 * Commit history is hygienic: